 Today’s program begins with a morning talk contextualising our tour within the general history of the Silk Road.

 We visit artisans’ workshops where local craftsmen specialise in a variety of handicrafts, including tin-covered wooden bookstands, miniature paintings, ikat weaving and metalwork.
-In the traditional streets nearby and of particular note, is the house workshop of master block-printer Yuriy Pak, whose family were ethnic op.
+In the traditional streets nearby and of particular note, is the house workshop of master block-printer Yuriy Pak.
 We also visit the Tila Shaikh Mosque, which holds one of the oldest surviving Qur’ans in the world, brought to Central Asia by Timur Leng (Tamerlane) to commemorate his military triumphs in the 14th century.

 Our morning’s program concludes with a visit to the Tashkent Fine Art Museum to view a collection of some of the finest textiles in Uzbekistan, including magnificent embroidered suzani, ikat robes and gold embroidery.